2FA-Day/2FA-Day.github.io/README.md

 # [2fa.day](https://2fa.day)
 ## When is 2FA Day?
-World 2FA Day is on 2 FebuAry!<br>
+World 2FA Day is on 2 FebuAry.<br>
 IT's after "Change your 1FA day" which is on the 1st of February.<br>
 02-02-2022 was the first annual 2FA Day.